 Quantum field theory makes predictions about scattering and decays of particles that can be measured.
 In contrast to quantum optics and condensed matter, where low energies allow very efficient detectors, high energy experiments especially in the ultrarelativistic limit, cope with practical limitations, e.g. not all particles are detected \cite{pdg}.

-Textbook approach is based on the relation between the transition probability between incoming and outgoing particles and scattering matrix \cite{peskin}.
+The textbook approach is based on the relation between the transition probability between incoming and outgoing particles and scattering matrix \cite{peskin}.
 This is completely nonlocal as the states are considered in momentum representation.
 Exact modeling of real detectors is impractical because of enormous technical complexity.
-Instead, simplified models like Unruh-deWitt have beed proposed, involving an auxilary particle travelling on its worldline, imitating a detector \cite{unruh,witt,rsg,rove,lin,costa,martinez,anas,brody}, reducing the notion of particle to what a particle detector detects \cite{scul}.
+Instead, simplified models such as the Unruh-DeWitt model have been proposed, involving an auxiliary particle traveling on its worldline, imitating a detector \cite{unruh,witt,rsg,rove,lin,costa,martinez,anas,brody,gale}, reducing the notion of the particle to what a particle detector detects \cite{scul}.
 Such models were fine in the early days of high energy physics when the actual low efficiency was not a particular problem.
 It was sufficient to map the collection statistics to the theoretical predictions about scattering and decays.
-However, the Unruh-deWitt and all existing constructions are unable to model a $\sim 100\%$ efficient detection of a single particle as a click \cite{click}.
+However, the Unruh-DeWitt and all existing constructions are unable to model a $\sim 100\%$ efficient detection of a single particle as a click \cite{click}.
 The real measurements in modern experiments have also to be localized in time and space.
-Firstly, Bell-type tests of nonlocality \cite{epr,bell,chsh,chi,eber} require time resolution and high efficiency, achieved in low energy optics \cite{hensen,nist,vien,munch}.
+First, Bell-type tests of nonlocality \cite{epr,bell,chsh,chi,eber} require time resolution and high efficiency, achieved in low energy optics \cite{hensen,nist,vien,munch}.
 Higher energy attempts to make similar tests have failed so far \cite{belh}.
-Secondly, sequential measurements cannot destroy the particle after detection, allowing to measure it once again.
+Second, sequential measurements cannot destroy the particle after detection, allowing one to measure it once again.
 This kind of measurement is useful to reveal incompatibility between the measured quantities \cite{incom}.
 It is possible for immobile solid state objects \cite{solid} and only recently for photons \cite{phot}.
-The high energy analogues are still awaited.
-In some cases one can use the space-like momentum to suppress the vacuum noise \cite{bb22} but it does not help to increase the efficiency.
+The high energy analogs are still awaited.
+In some cases, one can use the spacelike momentum to suppress the vacuum noise \cite{bb22} but it does not help to increase the efficiency.